w3f/Grants-Program/applications/Omniverse DLT.md

 #### Components
 - O-DLT is implemented as a `substrate pallet` and `ink! smart contract` on Polkadot, and as a smart contract on other chains(EVM chains for instance).
 A special cryptographic commitment is used to make a verification when a change in ownership of the token occurs, which can be verified in an equivalent approach on different tech stacks of different blockchains.
 The special commitment is unfakeable and non-deniable.
 Moreover, the transfer of Omniverse tokens happened on an Omniverse Account Protocol, and be guaranteed by an Omniverse Transaction Protocol.
   - The implementation of the Omniverse Account is not very hard, and we temporarily choose a common elliptic curve secp256k1 to make it out, which has been already supported by many blockchains.
-  - The Omniverse Transaction guarantees the ultimate consistency of transactions across all chains.
+  - The `Omniverse Transaction` guarantees the ultimate consistency of omniverse transactions(**o-transaction** for short) across all chains.
   - We will define an **application-level** data structure to describe omniverse transactions, which can be treated in the same way in different tech stacks.
 The [example code of the *TransactionData*]() will be similar to the following:
     ```Rust
     #[derive(Clone, PartialEq, Eq, Debug, Encode, Decode, TypeInfo)]
     pub struct OmniverseTransactionData {
-      pub nonce: u128,                  // Global transaction identifier
+      pub nonce: u128,                  // Global o-transaction identifier
-      pub chain_id: u32,                // The chain where the transaction is initiated
+      pub chain_id: u32,                // The chain where the o-transaction is initiated
       pub Initiator_address: Vec<u8>,   // The identifier of an Omniverse Token.
 This is globally unique
       pub from: [u8; 64],               // The Omniverse account transfer from
       pub op_type: u8,                  // The operation type(mint, burn, transfer, ...)